 The project was very fortunate to be supported by the People’s Trust for Endangered Species (PTES), who provided training for volunteers and carried out an assessment of the area.

-The Hazel Dormouse is a declining species across England and is present here in one of its northernmost outposts in the UK.
-Its decline is linked to the lack of coppice woodland management and fragmentation of woodland.
+The hazel dormouse is a declining species across England but is known to be present within the surrounds of the scheme area, one of its northernmost outposts in the UK.
+Its decline is linked to the cessation and fragmentation of coppice woodland.
 It is a shy mammal that is dependent on the dense shrub layer, ample food and cover, which actively coppiced woodland provides.
 The species can also suffer when populations become isolated in a landscape.
 Hedgerows, therefore, can provide essential corridors between woodlands.

-By setting up a Dormouse Action Group, we are involving a number of key partner organisations, interested locals and experts in the monitoring programme.
-We are recruiting and training volunteers in Dormouse monitoring techniques.
-This involves repairing nest boxes, installing new boxes and carrying out nut hunts.
-The results of the surveys will contribute to the understanding of dormouse populations in the South lakes and help in the development of a broader strategy for the conservation of the species in the area.
+We have involved and brought together a number of key partner organisations, interested members of the local community and experts to become involved within the monitoring programme.
+Volunteers have been recruited and trained in dormouse monitoring techniques, which they can continue to use in the future and help educate others.
+The training involved repairing nest boxes, installing new boxes and carrying out nut hunts.
+The results from the surveys carried out over the last three years will contribute to the understanding of dormouse populations in the South Lakes.
+They will help in the development of a broader future strategy for the conservation of species in the area.